vantage6/vantage6-workshop/episodes/chap3_run_analysis_ui.md

 ## Interacting with the v6 server

 As described on [Episode 2](./chap2_introduction_v6.md), the vantage6 server is the central component responsible for managing the entire federated/multi-party computation infrastructure and facilitating communication between the various entities within the vantage6 platform.
 This means that any use case—such as creating a collaboration, adding an organization to a collaboration, starting a task with a specific algorithm, or retrieving task results—requires interaction with the server.
-In this episode we will explore -on a hands-on fashion- how the vantage6 web-based user-interface makes possible this interaction for basic use cases.
-In [Episode 5](./chap5_python_client.md) we will explore an alternative for doing this interaction programatically, using the server API, for more advanced use-cases.
+In this episode, we'll dive into a hands-on exploration of how the vantage6 web-based user interface enables this interaction for basic use cases.
+In [Episode 5](./chap5_python_client.md), we will explore a more advanced approach, demonstrating how to perform these interactions programmatically using the server API -the same API that powers the web interface behind the scenes.

 ![v6 API clients](fig/chapter3/v6-API.png)

 ### Administration concepts in the UI

-Once you log in into the vantage6 UI, you will see that most of its elements, and the navigability between these, correspond to what was described in [Chapter 2](./chap2_introduction_v6.md).
+After logging into the vantage6 UI, you'll notice that most elements and the navigation between them align with the descriptions provided in [Chapter 2](./chap2_introduction_v6.md).

-![vantage6 UI start page](fig/chapter3/ui_start_page.png)

 For instance, on your start page you will see the collaborations your organization is part of.
 Clicking one of the collaborations will show the tasks of that collaboration.

+![vantage6 UI start page](fig/chapter3/ui_start_page.png)

 ![vantage6 UI tasks page](fig/chapter3/ui_task_page.png)

-The start page contains a button `Administration` in the left panel.
-Clicking on this button will redirect you to the administration page.

-On the administration page, you can manage the entities of vantage6.
-The entities are divided into tabs: `Organizations`, `Collaborations`, `Roles`, `Users`, and `Nodes`.
+The start page contains an `Administration` icon in the left panel.
+Clicking on this button will expand it with the vantage6 entities youn can manage: `Organizations`, `Collaborations`, `Roles`, `Users`, and `Nodes`.
 You can click on an entity to see more details or to edit the entity.
 We will get back to this later in more detail.

 ![vantage6 UI administration page](fig/chapter3/ui_admin_page.png)